Legislative Internship Program

 Prepare a résumé and cover letter describing your work, volunteer, and academic experience, demonstrating why you meet the qualifications for the internship.
 Your cover letter should be formatted like a business letter and addressed to Paula Rehwaldt and Emily McCartan.
 See

 Choose ONE of the following prompts and write a one-page personal essay responding to it.
 Essays should be well-edited, professional (not academic) in tone, and tell us something about who you are as a person.
 Do not use your essay to take a stand on a political issue or summarize your résumé.

-- What is a book or an idea that has had an impact on your thinking?
+- What is a book, a film, or an idea that has had an impact on your thinking?

 - Describe a time when you had to compromise.